Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 Or you could go another way...

-• Good leader: Instead of promoting people based on their success in their current role, a good manager considers the skills they’ll need in the new job.
+- Example of good leadership: Instead of promoting people based on their success in their current role, a good manager considers the skills they’ll need in the new job.
 For example, if you want to promote a person from a blog writer to a manager, you wouldn’t consider their writing skills.
-You’d consider if the have great leadership qualities including:
+You’d consider if they have great leadership qualities including:

 1. Having empathy for others and an interest in helping with "people problems."